Diphtheria in the Former Soviet Union: Reemergence of a Pandemic Disease.

 Children rarely got sick, but they were carriers of the disease.
 Economic crisis after the fall of the USSR worsened living conditions and intensified the epidemic.

 Since virtually the entire population of the USSR was vaccinated, it is hard to blame the epidemic on the lack of vaccination, but the authors succeeded.
 After all, the article was written by the CDC.

 1,860 cases of diphtheria in the Botkin hospital in St. Petersburg.
-Mortality rate was 2.3%.
+Fatality rate was 2.3%.
 69% of those who died were chronic alcoholics.

-Overall, the diphtheria mortality rate (2.3%) was relatively low, as compared to the last known epidemics.
-And if alcoholics were to be excluded, the mortality rate would be about 1%.
+Overall, the diphtheria fatality rate (2.3%) was relatively low, as compared to the last known epidemics.
+And if alcoholics were to be excluded, the fatality rate would be about 1%.
 Most of those who died got to the hospital at the late stages of the disease, and were either alcoholics or very busy people.

 Vaccination provides immunity for a relatively short time.
 How exactly is diphtheria transmitted from person to person is not really known.

 Death from diphtheria in developed countries is so rare that every such case is widely reported in the media.
 In 2015, a boy died of diphtheria in Spain, and in 2008, a girl died in England.
 These seem to be the only deaths of children from diphtheria in developed countries in the last 30 years.